warp-build/warp/manual/README.md

 Keep reading to learn more, or get [started now](fundamentals/getting-started/installation.md).

+{% hint style="warning" %}
+**Warp is currently in Alpha.** We appreciate your support and feedback while we work on making it ready for everyone!
+{% endhint %}

 ## Why Warp?

 ⚡️ **Faster-than-light.** Never do any work twice.
 Always get incremental build and test feedback within milliseconds.